 - Year 10 Visual Art students are working on a mural development that new classes add to every year.
 As of the end of 2019, the mural has already reached 100 square meters, and still growing.

-As of 2020 we will be taking 12 students and 2 teachers to engage in a cultural emersion program in Italy for 10 days.
+As of 2022, depending on COVID travel restrictions, we will be taking 12 students and 2 teachers to engage in a cultural immersion program in Italy for 10 days.
 This experience will take place bi-annually with an Italian sister school in Prada.
 This connection supports our students to develop a deeper appreciation and understanding of the Italian culture and language.

 Learning an additional language is key to developing critical thinking skills and developing an openness and inclusive understandings of their world, not from a single perspective of their own first language and culture, but from the multiple perspectives gained through the study of an additional language and culture.
 Learning a different language can provide a strengthened sense of identity.